SunSeaLucky/CHARLS/README.md

 |dc023_w4|da056_w3, db009|
 |dc024_w4|dc025|

+For the indicators left is not appear in CHARLS, it will be replaced by the indicators right.
 ### Confirm the validity of indicators we have chosen

 I use the `Verify.py` in directory `IndicatorVerification`, you can see it easily in this project.
-It extract MMSE's all indicators (Yes, the data for the year of 2018 is complete) and the indicators we just choose, calculating the cognitive impairment score respectively.
-Then compare scores for same person respectively.
+It extract MMSE's all indicators (Yes, the data for the year of 2018 is full) and the indicators we just choose, calculating the cognitive impairment of new method and MMSE method score respectively.
+Then compare scores for the same person respectively.

 The result shows that pearson correlation coefficient between the scores of the new method and the scores of the MMSE scale is **above 0.8**.
+So now we assume that new method can work as better as MMSE.

 ## Calculate